 Do all products need to have an automatic course?

 Once you enable Courses, all product categories need to be assigned to a course.
-If they are not assigned to another course, they will automatically fall under the default course called Now.
+If they are not assigned to a course, they will automatically fall under the default cours, Now.

 Are there any add-ons that can cause compatibility issues?

-Courses is not compatible with the Group Ordering add-on, and can cause issues with printing if they are both enabled on the same site.
+Group Ordering is not compatible with the Courses feature, and can cause issues with printing if they are both enabled on the same site.

 Is this add-on only for fine dining venues?

-Courses has the versatility to be customised for all kinds of establishments with table service - so it’s not just fine-dining venues.
-You get to set up how many courses there are and what they’re called.
-You can even set up what gets printed and when in alignment with your Courses configuration and workflow.
+Courses can be customised for all kinds of establishments with table service, not just fine-dining venues.
+You can set up the number of courses, what they’re called, and what gets printed and when, in alignment with your courses configuration and workflow.